darasus/ai-blog/content/how-to-create-a-productive-morning-routine.md

   ensure that you are ready to tackle each task with confidence because you will know that you have everything you need right at your fingertips.
 Write down your to-do list in reverse order (finishing with the big tasks first)
+intro: >-
+  Thinking about your productivity can be a bit of a mind-bender.
+After all, being productive means you’ve completed X amount of tasks in Y time.
+  You’ll know if you are productive because you’ll have ticked off everything on your to-do list and have a few minutes to spare.
+Right?

+  That doesn’t sound too tricky, does it?
+Yet we all know that feeling when you look back at the end of the day and wonder where the hours went!
+What was even more frustrating is that you knew exactly what went wrong.
+It was something simple like not having prepped your desk with everything you need, or spending too much time browsing social media sites before launching into your work for the day.

+  If this sounds like something you’ve experienced before, read on as we explore how to create a productive morning routine so that every single day of your working week runs smoothly and efficiently...
 ---

 ## Productivity Doesn’t Happen Overnight